bcfishobs

 - environment variable

-points to the appropriate db - FWA data are loaded to the db via
+DATABASE_URLpoints to the appropriate db - FWA data are loaded to the db via

 fwapg

-To set up the database/create schema:
+To set up the database/create schema/load required supporting datasets:

 $ git clone https://github.com/smnorris/bcfishobs.git